YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 When used with -ROLLBACK or -RECOVER, -BEFORE specifies the the time at which MUPIP stops applying updates to the database in its forward processing phase (i.e., no journal records with update times after the -BEFORE time are applied to the database).

 When both -FETCHRESYNC/-RESYNC and -BEFORE are used with -ROLLBACK -BACKWARD, the qualifier corresponding to an earlier database state or point in time prevails.
-For example, -BEFORE prevails when the update corresponding to the sequence number obtained through the -FETCHRESYNC command happened at a later time relative -BEFORE and vice versa.
+For example, -BEFORE prevails when the update corresponding to the sequence number obtained through the -FETCHRESYNC command happened at a later time relative to -BEFORE and vice versa.

 .. parsed-literal::
    -[NO]LOO[KBACK_LIMIT][=lookback-option-list]

-Specifies how far JOURNAL -RECOVER -BACKWARD processes past the turnaround point (the explicit or implicit point in journal file up to which -RECOVER proceeds backward before it reverses and processes database in forward direction), while attempting to resolve open transaction fences.
+Specifies how far JOURNAL -RECOVER -BACKWARD processes past the turnaround point (the explicit or implicit point in the journal file up to which -RECOVER proceeds backward, before it reverses and processes the database in the forward direction), while attempting to resolve open transaction fences.
 This option is applicable only for transactions fenced with ZTSTART and ZTCOMMIT.
 For transaction fenced with TSTART and TCOMMIT, -RECOVER always resolves open transaction fences.

 -LOOKBACK_LIMIT=options, include time and transaction counts. -NOLOOKBACK_LIMIT specifies that JOURNAL -BACKWARD can process all the way to the beginning of the journal file, if necessary, to resolve open transaction fences. -LOOKBACK_LIMIT= is incompatible with -FORWARD.